ideapark/kedu/service_kubernetes.default.md

 The service was deleted, but created automatically again!
 A clerver guy may quickly speak out that: I know, it's the controller.
-But keep this in mind that there is no such service controller in the `kube-controllermanager` component.
+But keep this in mind that there is no such service controller in the `kube-controller-manager` component.
-The controller is running in the `kube-apiserver`.
+Instead, the controller is running in the `kube-apiserver`.

 [link to source](https://github.com/kubernetes/kubernetes/blob/9f0f14952c51e7a5622eac05c541ba20b5821627/pkg/controlplane/controller.go#L51)